eclipse-archived/ceylon-ide-eclipse/README.md

 1. First make sure that your Eclipse can be run by simply typing the `eclipse` command (either by adding the `eclipse` command full path to the PATH environment variable, or by creating a symbolic link to the `eclipse` executable file in a directory already visible in the PATH).

+2. Make sure that your JAVA_HOME is set to the right JDK 7 installation

-2. Make sure that the following GitHub repositories have all been cloned locally in the same parent directory :
+3. Make sure that the following GitHub repositories have all been cloned locally into the same parent directory :
 	- ceylon-dist
 	- ceylon-sdk
 	- ceylon-ide-eclipse

-2. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
+4. Build a full Ceylon distribution locally (see [here](https://github.com/ceylon/ceylon-dist/blob/master/README.md#building-the-distribution) for more details) :
     - In the `ceylon-dist` directory run : `ant clean publish-all ide-quick`

-3. Build the Ceylon SDK locally :
+5. Build the Ceylon SDK locally :
     - In the `ceylon-sdk` directory run : `ant clean publish ide-quick`

-4. From this directory (`ceylon-ide-eclipse`), type :
+6. From this directory (`ceylon-ide-eclipse`), type :

         `mvn clean install -fae`